 This, however, was where our knowledge and experience of modular educational builds and pre-designed solutions really came in to play.
 We carried out an analysis of what a secondary school should have in terms of facilities and compared this with what Castle Newnham already had.
 And, by having a suite of pre-designed solutions in our portfolio, we could map what was required against the budget then work through the options and costs with the school and council.
 Such an engagement process helped hone and define the brief – we could be creative within the budget without ever compromising on quality or design.
 In fact, knowing the cost of each element meant that we could move as much of the project into new build as possible, thereby minimising the internal refurbishment – often a grey area in terms of cost – which reduced project risk.

 An Exceptional Outcome

-Castle Newnham is located near to two other outstanding academies so it was essential that the new secondary school on the block had outstanding facilities to attract new pupils.
-And our design has done just that by giving them four state of the art classrooms, a refurbished junior block, new science labs and a Sport England compliant sports hall.
+Castle Newnham is located near to two other outstanding academies so it was essential that the new secondary school on the block had the facilities to attract new pupils.
+And our design has done just that by renovating the existing gym and surrounding rooms into a music and drama suite, and giving them four new state-of-the-art classrooms, a refurbished junior block, new science labs and a Sport England compliant sports hall.
 Our strong relationship with the school and council means that we’re continuing to work closely together to further improve road access and reduce traffic congestion in the area.